 Trevena, Inc., or the Company, was incorporated in Delaware as Parallax Therapeutics, Inc. on November 9, 2007.
 The Company began operations in December 2007, and its name was changed to Trevena, Inc. on January 3, 2008.
 The Company is a biopharmaceutical company focused on the development and commercialization of novel medicines for patients affected by central nervous system, or CNS, disorders.
 The Company operates in one segment and has its principal office in Chesterbrook, Pennsylvania.

 Since its inception, the Company has incurred losses and negative cash flows from operations.
-At September 30, 2019, the Company had an accumulated deficit of $406.7 million.
-The Company’s net loss was $18.4 million and $22.8 million for the nine months ended September 30, 2019 and 2018, respectively.
-The Company expects its cash and cash equivalents of $29.3 million and marketable securities of $15.5 million as of September 30, 2019, together with interest thereon, to be sufficient to fund its operating expenses, debt service, and capital expenditure requirements into the third quarter of 2020.
+At June 30, 2020, the Company had an accumulated deficit of $425.1 million.
+The Company’s net loss was $11.9 million and $9.9 million for the six months ended June 30, 2020 and 2019, respectively.
 The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements—Going Concern, which requires management to assess the Company’s ability to continue as a going concern for one year after the date the financial statements are issued.
-The Company’s existing balance of cash, cash equivalents and marketable securities as of September 30, 2019 is not sufficient to fund operations past the third quarter of 2020.
-While there is substantial doubt about the Company’s ability to continue as a going concern through the year period from the date of this filing, management’s plans to mitigate this risk include raising additional capital through equity or debt financings, or through strategic transactions.
-Management’s plans may also include the possible deferral of certain operating expenses unless and until additional capital is received.
-There can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses.
+The Company expects that its existing balance of cash and cash equivalents as of June 30, 2020 is sufficient to fund operations for more than one year after the date of this filling, through year-end 2021.
+There can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses, or that the COVID-19 pandemic will not have an impact on the Company’s ability to raise capital or fund its operations as planned.
 If the Company is unable to raise sufficient additional capital or defer sufficient operating expenses, the Company may be compelled to reduce the scope of its operations and planned capital expenditures.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.